-- Sandling Primary School recognises our statutory responsibility to safeguard and promote the welfare of all children.
-Safeguarding and promoting the welfare of children is everybody's responsibility and everyone has a role to play.
-All members of our community (staff, volunteers, governors, leaders, parents/carers, wider family networks, and pupils) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - Sandling Primary School believes that the best interests of children always come first.
-All children (defined in law and in this policy as those up to the age of 18) have a right to be heard and to have their wishes and feelings taken into account and all children regardless of age, sex (gender), ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection. - Staff working with children at Sandling Primary School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
-When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the school but may also apply to other children connected to the school, for example, siblings, or younger members of staff (under 18s) or children on work placements. - Sandling Primary School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe.
-In our schoolchildren are respected and are encouraged to talk openly.
-We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide. - Sandling Primary School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our core safeguarding principles are: - Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - Support: adopt a child centred approach and provide support for all pupils, parents/carers and staff, and where appropriate, implement specific interventions for those who may be at risk of harm. - Collaboration: with both parents where possible, and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within 'Keeping Children Safe in Education' 2023.
+- Laleham Gap School recognise our statutory responsibility to safeguard and promote the welfare of all children.
+Safeguarding and promoting the welfare of children is everybody's and everyone has a role to play.
+All members of our community (staff, volunteers, governors, leaders, parents, wider family networks, and learners) have an important role in safeguarding children and all have an essential role to play in making our community safe and secure. - Laleham Gap School believe that the best interests of children always come first (Article 3).
+All children (defined as those up to the age of 18 Article 1) have a right to be heard and to have their wishes and feelings taken into account (Article 12) and all children regardless of age, gender, ability, culture, race, language, religion or sexual identity or orientation, have equal rights to protection (Article 2). - Staff working with children at Laleham Gap School will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child and if any member of our community has a safeguarding concern about any child or adult, they should act and act immediately. - This policy applies where there are any child protection concerns regarding children who attend the school but may also apply to other children connected to the school, for example, siblings, or younger members of staff (under 18s) or children on student/work placements. - Laleham Gap School recognises the importance of providing an ethos and environment within school that will help children to be safe and to feel safe, helping them to reach their potential and to learn, grow and succeed.
+In our school children are respected and are encouraged to talk openly.
+We will ensure children's wishes and feelings are taken into account when determining what safeguarding action to take and what services to provide (Article 3, 12). - Laleham Gap School recognises the importance of adopting a trauma informed approach to safeguarding; we understand there is a need to consider the root cause of children's behaviour and consider any underlying trauma. - Our core safequarding principles are: - o Prevention: positive, supportive, safe culture, curriculum and pastoral opportunities for children, safer recruitment procedures. - o Protection: following the agreed procedures, ensuring all staff are trained and supported to recognise and respond appropriately and sensitively to safeguarding concerns. - O Support: adopt a child centred approach and provide support for all learners, parents/carers and staff, and where appropriate, implement specific interventions for those who may be at risk of harm. - O Collaboration: with both parents where possible, and other agencies to ensure timely, appropriate communications and actions are undertaken when safeguarding concerns arise. - The procedures contained in this policy apply to all staff, including governors, temporary or third-party agency staff and volunteers, and are consistent with those outlined within 'Keeping Children Safe in Education' 2023.

-1.2 Policy context
+1.2 Policy Context